 The really good thing about the HSA is that it gives us access to extra tax-advantaged space.
 If you’re trying to be a super saver, you want to have access to as much tax-advantaged space as you can get.

 Naturally, if we’re using our HSA as an investment account, then we’ll want to make sure that whichever HSA provider we use has good investment options.
 Ideally, we want to be able to invest in good, low-cost index funds.
-Not every HSA provider has these, so check to see what funds your chosen HSA provider offers.
+Not every HSA provider offers these types of investment options, so check to see what funds your chosen HSA provider offers.

 You’ll first want to look at your employer’s preferred HSA provider to see what type of investment options they offer.
 My employer’s preferred HSA provider – Select Account – initially offered terrible investment options.
-Because the funds were so bad, I decided instead to keep contributing to my HSA that I already had with Fidelity.
-Luckily, a few months ago, Select Account added Vanguard funds to its arsenal.
-I’ve since moved all my HSA contributions into Select Account in order to avoid paying duplicative administrative fees.
+Because the funds were so bad, I decided instead to keep contributing to the HSA that I already had with Fidelity.
+Luckily, a few months into my job, Select Account added Vanguard funds to its arsenal.
+I then moved all my HSA contributions into Select Account in order to avoid paying duplicative administrative fees.

 Does Your Employer Contribute Anything To Your HSA?